KesseNones/EcksDee-Programming-Language/README.md

 # The EcksDee Programming Language
-	-Created by Jesse A. Jones (KesseNones)
+	Created by Jesse A. Jones (KesseNones)
-	-Inspired by Forth
+	Inspired by Forth

 ## Introduction:
-	-The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
+	The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
 	From there, I decided to make my own programming language once I learned the basics.
 	I added variables, and changed function syntax lightly,